-Get Inspired: Sign up for the FA People's Cup
+FA People's Cup 2019: Entries open for nation's biggest free five-a-side tournament

 BBC Get Inspired, the Football Association and the country's leading small-pitch football providers have joined forces to make it happen.

-From Sunday league regulars harbouring dreams of glory to people who have never even set foot on a pitch, everyone can have the chance to join up with your friends and enter football's biggest participation tournament.
+Everyone from league regulars harbouring dreams of glory to people who have never even set foot on a pitch can have the chance to join up with friends and enter football's biggest participation tournament.

-Who knows, you could be like Wockey, who came together with no football experience and went all the way to lifting the cup at Wembley.

 Who is it for?